Prateeksharma911/CN-02/README.md

-# Movie-rating-
+# Movie-rating
-Get your movie rating from API
+Get your movie rating from an API which fetch data from IMDb and gives you the desire output.